 - The Free Plan

 - The Community Plan ($28/month)

 - The Business Plan ($98/month)

 The Community Plan is their mid-level tier.
-With this option you’ll have unlimited members, hosts, and moderators, but you won’t have the ability to charge for online courses.
-The transaction fee on this tier is lower at 3%, which again, is in addition to merchant account fees.
+With this option, you’ll have unlimited online members, hosts, and moderators, but you won’t have the ability to charge for an online course.

 - Basic ($149 / month)

 - Growth ($199 / month)